 Home Depot and Lowes sell them pretty affordably.
-You can find them on Amazon HERE.I won’t go into much detail about the testing, however, let’s talk about the ways you can amend the soil, based on your test results.
+You can find a Soil test kit online.I won’t go into much detail about the testing, however, let’s talk about the ways you can amend the soil, based on your test results.

 Amending Your Soil

 Most plants grow extremely well in rich soil that is filled with organic nutrients and good minerals.
 After all, that’s what the forest floor is.
 It is a mixture of decomposed leaves, animal droppings, and moisture that have balanced out naturally over time.